thomastech/CAN2Cluster/README.md

 For realism, an automobile ignition key is used to "start" the engine.
 There's also a hand-held IR remote that can control a dozen different functions.
 Plus serial terminal host access allows the user to manually control the gauges and indicators.

-The Arduino code could be adapted for a variety of applications.
+The Arduino code could be enhanced to support a variety of applications.
 For example:
 - Automobile Instrument Cluster Tester.
 - Animated dashboard display for education, art, or entertainment.
 - Dashboard for Race Gaming Cockpit.